Build a functional condition monitoring dashboard with Streamsheets in 30 minutes.

 The following slide shows the setup of this use case.

-I recommended to watch the following video in full screen mode.
+I recommended watching the following video in full screen mode.
 The video is about 12 minutes long.